 The developer looks at each property and decides what is going to be the best plan of action.
 Every property we look at requires a different approach.

 In London, we work with good developers to bring as much value to the property as possible.
 Regeneration areas are key as well as properties going up around a new station.
 In London, the Crossrail is currently under construction so we look around the new stations across London.

 What areas do you work in?

-Our main focus is Greater London, Liverpool and Birmingham.
+Our main focuses are Greater London, Liverpool and Birmingham.

-London we do the bread and butter property.
-These properties start at around £290 000 for a one bedroom.
+In London we explore the “bread and butter” properties.
+These properties start at around £290,000 for a one bedroom.

-In Liverpool, we look at the normal everyday property that people want to live in.
-These start at around £50 000 for a large studio flat upwards to larger two bedrooms at £59 000.
+In Liverpool, we look at the normal, everyday properties that people want to live in.
+These start at around £50,000 for a large studio flat, upwards to larger two bedrooms at £59,000.

 Do you work with many banks?

-Banks will only lend on purchases of over £100 000 (and a maximum 60% loan to value) to non-resident investors.
-Having a UK or EU passport but not living inn the UK still classifies you as non-resident.
+Banks will only lend on purchases of over £100,000 (and a maximum 60% loan to value) to non-resident investors.
+Having a UK or EU passport but not living in the UK still classifies you as non-resident.